• Products

 3. When committing changes to your branch, use the issue key in your commit message.
 For example, git commit -m "JRA-123 <summary of commit>".
 You can also include the issue key in the pull request title.

 After you commit your changes or push your branch, go to Code in the project menu to see the connected repository.
-It can take a few minutes for the connection to complete.
+It can take a few minutes for the connection to finish.

-Project admins can link repositories to a Jira Software project using the toolchain feature.
+Project admins can link repositories to a software project using the toolchain feature.
 You can connect multiple code repositories from Bitbucket, GitHub, GitLab, or any other supported tool, and these will display on the code page in your project.

 1. Select Project settings from your project menu, then select Toolchain.

-2. From the top right, click Add > Add code repository.
+2. From the top right, select Add, then select Add code repository.

 3. Select your preferred code tool.
 You may need to install or authenticate the tool.